Calistoga's revised housing element turned down by state

 The California Department of Housing and Community Development decided last week that Calistoga's second draft housing element, adopted by the City Council in November, does not comply with state housing law.

-Due to the state’s affordable housing shortage, the state government has recently ratcheted up pressure on local governments to produce more thorough housing elements, which are essentially long term-term housing plans local governments are required to file with the state every eight years.
+Due to the state’s affordable housing shortage, the state government has recently ratcheted up pressure on local governments to produce more thorough housing elements, which are essentially long-term housing plans local governments are required to file with the state every eight years.

 People are also reading…